sorengrey/the-black-cat-project/README.md

 # the-black-cat-project
-A cat adoption website powered by Petfinder's API
+A cat adoption website for black cats only, powered by Petfinder's API